-We currently run a Code Club for key stage 1 and key stage 2 each week which provides the opportunity for children to explore their skills in programming on a variety of platforms.
+We currently run a Code Club for key stage 1 and a Stop motion Animation Club for key stage 2 each week which provides the opportunity for children to further develop their skills.

-The desired outcome for computing is that we produce extremely computer literate young people ready for many of the challenging aspects that await in the future.
+The desired outcome for this subject is that we will produce extremely computer literate young people ready for many of the challenging aspects that await in the future.

 They will be able to make sensible choices in regard to online activities, demonstrate proficient skills in using a range of technologies and understand the importance of computational thinking to coincide with the practical skills this subject provides.
 The Computing Curriculum will introduce potential future career aspirations for some or allow others to become competent in the use of software critical to their educational and working lives.
 It will give them the ability to think both logically and creatively to solve problems.

 Kingslea will look to provide a stimulating environment with appropriate resources that will excite pupils week after week, opening their eyes to how we are all affected by various elements of Computing on a daily basis.